 America wanted change!
 Boy is it coming!

-A Democrat has now introduced legislation that would repeal the 22nd Amendment to the Constitution - the prohibition against any President serving more than two terms in office.
+A Democrat has now introduced legislation that would repeal the

 Wake up America !
 Contact your congressional representative and make it VERY clear that you oppose this proposed legislation.